 COVID 19 crisis: Deferral of VAT payments for the year 2020

-One such pivotal measure is the deferral of VAT payments for the year 2020 to help with the cash flow of companies in the UK.
+One such pivotal measure is the deferral of VAT payments for the year 2020 to help with UK companies’ cash flow.
 As per the proposal by the government, VAT payments that were due before June 30th this year, can now be paid any time until 31st March 2021.
-The deferred VAT will not be liable for interest or penalties, according to officials.
+According to officials, the deferred VAT will not be liable for interest or penalties.

 - Post-pone or defer the payment until later in the year

 - Go ahead and pay the VAT due as normal